apache/dolphinscheduler-website/development/en-us/backend/spi/datasource.md

 ## DolphinScheduler Datasource SPI main design

+#### How do I use data sources?

+The data source center supports PostgreSQL, hive / impala, spark, Clickhouse and sqlserver data sources by default.

+If MySQL and Oracle data sources are used, the corresponding driver package needs to be placed in the plug-in installation directory

 #### How to use development environment?

 Note: **${VERSION}** needs to be manually modified according to the current version.